 The next day we visited the Duquesne Incline, an inclined plane railroad that scales Mt.
 Washington.
 It was pretty neat to view the city from a bird's eye point of view.
 Pittsburgh is very, very, very hilly.
 And it has a ton of bridges.
 It's not known as the City of Bridges for nothing haha.
 After we went in search of Primanti Bros., sandwiches someone had mentioned was a must try.
 They have a few locations, and we finally happened upon one that wasn't terribly busy in the Strip District, which crazy enough is ALSO on 18th street, like Chicago's Pilsen neighborhood!
 In the Strip District there were cool art vendors, local grocers, a little Asian food market, and a group favorite, Peace, Love and Little Donuts.
 The yummiest and cutest donuts I've ever seen.
 I really enjoy when we just happen upon offbeat parts of a city.

 We were in Pittsburgh literally less than 48 hours, but we packed in so much!
 I can't express how much I love my friends, my amazing, beautiful, friends for coming with me.
-I know I'm a "different" person to be around, literally not even kidding, but they put up with me.
 I'm just so sappy haha, but without them I probably would have done nothing and just stayed home and watched Netflix.
 They gave me the best 26th birthday a girl could ever have, away from her family.
 Because of them, Pittsburgh, you were magical for me.